 Want to encourage block play?

-We have these glorious wooden blocks that needed some love.
+I do!
+We have these glorious wooden blocks that needed some love and block play inspiration.

 Block play encourages creativity.

-For this task, my four-year-old was asked to design his blockhouse using the wooden blocks that were placed in front of him.
+For this task, I asked my four-year-old to design his blockhouse using the wooden blocks placed in front of him.

-The blocks had different sizes and shapes and I was curious how he would put them all together to create his “next” home.
+The blocks had different sizes and shapes, and I was curious how he would put them together to create his “next” home.

 No wooden blocks?
 No worries!
 You can also use the foam blocks we shared for sensory block play!